-Furthermore, there is a previous approval (P00/0829), which remains extant, and has established the acceptability, in principle of an access road in this position to serve the former water gardens site.
-This application does not present an opportunity to revisit that issue.
+An access across this site, in a very similar form to that proposed, was approved (P00/0829) in this position to serve the former water gardens site, and as such the principle of building a road across this site has already been established.
 The revised proposal would re-align the road and create an additional roundabout spur into the land to the south, subject of application 12/3747N.
 This would result in the loss of only marginally more habitat than the approved road.